SickRickX2/appunti/CyberSec/Lezione 2.md

 >- Can use conventional encryption

 Message encryption by itself does not provide a secure form of authentication.
 We can combine authentication and confidentiality in a single algorithm.
+- Encryption + authentication tag
+Typically message authentication is separate from message encryption.
+Some examples for message authentication without confidentiality:
+- Applications in which the same message is broadcast to a number of destinations
+- An exchange in which one side has a heavy load and cannot afford the time to decrypt all incoming messages
+- Authentication of a computer program in plaintext